Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 Notes:

 - pallet contracts is oblivious to the programming language
-- it accepts WASM bytecode and executes it's instructions
+- it accepts Wasm bytecode and executes it's instructions

 ---